apraga/germline_analysis_vep/README.md

 This repository hosts  ressources for human germline analysis : reference genome and databases for variants annotation.
+This is intented to use with Ensembl [https://www.ensembl.org/info/docs/tools/vep/index.html](Variant Effect Predictor) or VEP.

 Ressources, called *assets*, are managed with [scidataflow](https://github.com/vsbuffalo/scidataflow) for download, update and integrity checks.